Alejandrocsdev/Uniclubs-Server/README.md

 ## 3. Create `.env` File
 Create a `.env` file in the root of the backend directory.
 Use the provided data for the contents.
 You need to configure the following variables:

+`PORT` — Your server port for development

+`CLIENT_PORT` — The frontend Vite server port for development

 `MYSQL_DEV_USERNAME` — Your MySQL database username for development